Survikat/FNF-Fireball-Engine/README.md

 ---

 This is the official Friday Night Funkin': Fireball Engine Repository.
 Fireball Engine is a barebones Friday Night Funkin' Modding Engine designed for easy to use soft-modding without containing the base game.
-Only be avalible for Desktop (and maybe mobile) targets.
+Only avalible for Desktop (and maybe mobile) targets.

 Fireball Engine is in active development!
 Join our Discord Server [here](https://discord.gg/F2BXD23QWF).